How can I save money on my car insurance premium?

 For cars these could be recommended immobilisers and tracking systems.

 As well as comparing lots of different insurers it’s worth comparing all levels of insurance cover.

 There are two forms of excess when it comes to motor insurance, compulsory and voluntary.
 While there’s no avoiding or negotiating compulsory excess, you can change the voluntary.
 The higher you agree to pay the lower your insurance premium will be.

 Are you paying for business cover when you don’t have to?
 Have you included commuting even though you always cycle?
 If so, you could save money by streamlining your policy to cover just what you need.

-Again the important thing is to be accurate and never lie.
+Again, the important thing is to be accurate and honest.
 If you need to make a claim and you’re not covered it will be expensive.

 If your insurance premium is too high then it may be time to think about a less powerful car.

 On top of that there are a couple of other things that you could change if you were really dedicated to slashing your car insurance costs:

 - Move to a statistically safer postcode.

 - Change jobs to a statistically safe one.